skip to main content

 Avon Bridge, Gloucestershire / Somerset (Historic Bridge)

 Avon Bridge is a historic railway bridge to the east of central Bristol, crossing the River Avon between Gloucestershire and Somerset.
-It was built in 1839 by 1839 by Brunel for the Great Western Railway.
+It was built in 1839 by Brunel for the Great Western Railway.
 It is within the council area of Bristol.

 Historic England Grade I Listed 1219892.